cestercian/dec25_intern_B_security/SETUP.md

 # Local Development Setup Guide

-This guide will help you run the PhishGuard project locally.
+This guide will help you run the MailShieldAI project locally.
 The project consists of a FastAPI backend and a Next.js frontend.

 ## Prerequisites